ozeetee/jqtimeline/readme.md

 *default: 3*

 - **gap**
 int : This is the distance between the lines on the timeline (in px).
-If you increase this value lenth of timeline is increased.
+If you increase this value length of timeline is increased.
 *default: 25*

 - **showToolTip**
-To showtooltip when user hovers on an event on timeline.
+boolean : To showtooltip when user hovers on an event on timeline.
 *default: true*

 - **groupEventWithinPx**